The Idolmaster: Music

 The titles in the series feature a variety of music sung by the idols, many of which are featured in multiple games either initially or as downloadable content.
 The original arcade game has 10 songs, and this is increased to 16 in the Xbox 360 port, as it includes 6 new songs.
 More songs have continued to be introduced in later games, which include: five in The Idolmaster Live For You!, five in The Idolmaster SP, four in The Idolmaster Dearly Stars, 13 in The Idolmaster 2, and four in The Idolmaster Shiny Festa.
 Additional songs initially released on various music albums and singles have also been featured in the games, including remix versions of some songs.

 Adaptations

 Anime

-A 26-episode anime television series set in an alternate universe titled Idolmaster: Xenoglossia, produced by Sunrise and directed by Tatsuyuki Nagai, aired in Japan between April and October 2007 on Kansai TV.
+A 26-episode anime spin-off based on an original concept titled Idolmaster: Xenoglossia, produced by Sunrise and directed by Tatsuyuki Nagai, aired in Japan between April and October 2007 on Kansai TV.
 The series centers around mecha and reimagines the ten prospective idols as fighter pilots of those robots, with eight of them posing as students.
-Xenoglossia has no relation to the games apart from its characters.
+Xenoglossia has only a loose relation to the games, mainly from sharing its characters.

 A 17-minute original video animation (OVA) episode titled The Idolmaster Live For You!, produced by Actas and directed by Keiichiro Kawaguchi, was included in the limited edition of Live For You! released on February 28, 2008.
 The OVA involves Haruka, Chihaya and Miki trying to reach Tokyo in time to catch up with the rest of the girls in their latest concert after the trio gets lost in the middle of nowhere.